core-wg/oscore/draft-ietf-core-object-security.md

 This document defines Object Security of CoAP (OSCOAP), a data object based security protocol, protecting CoAP message exchanges end-to-end, across intermediary nodes.
 An analysis of end-to-end security for CoAP messages through intermediary nodes is performed in {{I-D.hartke-core-e2e-security-reqs}}, this specification addresses the forwarding case.
 In addition to the core features defined in {{RFC7252}}, OSCOAP supports Observe {{RFC7641}} and Blockwise {{RFC7959}}.

 OSCOAP is designed for constrained nodes and networks and provides an in-layer security protocol for CoAP which does not depend on underlying layers.
 OSCOAP can be used anywhere that CoAP can be used, including unreliable transport {{RFC7228}}, reliable transport {{I-D.ietf-core-coap-tcp-tls}}, and non-IP transport {{I-D.bormann-6lo-coap-802-15-ie}}.
 OSCOAP may also be used to protect group communication for CoAP {{I-D.tiloca-core-multicast-oscoap}}.
+The use of OSCOAP does not affect the URI scheme and OSCOAP can therefore be used with any URI scheme defined for CoAP.
+The application decides the conditions for which OSCOAP is required.

 OSCOAP builds on CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-msg}}, providing end-to-end encryption, integrity, replay protection, and secure message binding.
 The use of OSCOAP is signaled with the CoAP option Object-Security, defined in {{option}}.
 OSCOAP provides protection of CoAP payload, certain options, and header fields.
 The solution transforms an unprotected CoAP message into a protected CoAP message in the following way: the unprotected CoAP message is protected by including payload (if present), certain options, and header fields in a COSE object.
 The message fields that have been encrypted are removed from the message whereas the Object-Security option and the COSE object are added, see {{fig-sketch}}.